codeddamian/K8TheHardWay/CKA/CKA-03 Cluster_Maintainance&Management.md

 To know the latest version on the k8 look at the version on tghe command
 - kubeadm upgrade plan  #check the remote version.

-  To backup all deplyed service
+  To backup all service by querying the kube-API server
   - kubectl get all  --all-namespaces -o yaml > file_name